citp/privacy-policy-historical/e/ev/eve/everythingzoomer.com.md

-> *The following text is extracted and transformed from the everythingzoomer.com privacy policy that was archived on 2015-12-27.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151227200117id_/http%3A//www.everythingzoomer.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the everythingzoomer.com privacy policy that was archived on 2016-06-18.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160618011456id_/http%3A//www.everythingzoomer.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy - Everything Zoomer
+# Everything Zoomer - Boomers with Zip

 **PRIVACY STATEMENT**